Supply of Drinking Water for People Reliant on Water Tanks

 Customers will need to purchase a female 50mm camlock fitting and appropriate hose / fittings to suit their individual containers/tankers.

-Council ensures that the water available in Herford Street complies with the Australian Drinking Water Guidelines and is safe to drink.
+Council ensures that the water available in Hereford Street complies with the Australian Drinking Water Guidelines and is safe to drink.
 Water carters have a critical role to play in ensuring good water quality continues from Hereford Street to the customer.

 The NSW Public Health Regulation 2012 has requirements in regards to the records that water carters must keep.